BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 ![sherlock](https://user-images.githubusercontent.com/104336820/167326624-afa7cd75-6698-49e7-badb-6d71abaada85.png)

-Sherlock is a script that takes the username we give it and it runs the name against 300 social media websites to determine if the username is found on any of the platforms it checked.
+Sherlock is a script that takes the username we give it and it runs the name against 300 websites to determine if the username is found on any of the platforms it checked.
 After sherlock was done running the username it returns a small list of profiles with that username across a few various sites.
 This should narrow down our starting point significantly.

 As this is a small list of links to go through, we can go ahead and check them out manually.
 We made our way through the list but stopped on the Twitter account as it caught our attention...